-Thoughts and ideas (plus a little gender theory) from an intellectually curious, coffee-addicted and relatively content emerging transwoman.
+Thoughts and ideas (plus a little gender theory) from an intellectually curious, content and emerging but not full-time transwoman.

 - “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” - Ralph Waldo Emerson

 This is easily one of my favorite series in recent years and, in my opinion, hands down the best interpretation of Arthur Conan Doyle's classic character.
 If you haven't caught the show you are really missing out if for no other reason than to watch Benedict Cumberbatch's amazing performance as the intellectual crime fighting sleuth and Martin Freeman's complex and ever bewildered John Watson.

 The book I am now working on has been a long time in coming; actually my entire existence.
 It will encompass parts of my history, my observations about being transgender, some of the history of the research (you know I can't help myself there) as well as where we go from here in the 21st century.

 I will take my time with it which also means that the frequency of the posting here may suffer a little or I will post more videos or articles that I like.